lorikayman/RebisTheory/src/lib/rebis_theory.md

 </SubTitleCentered>

-Now, with consideration of everything we have covered so far, using established themes and narratives as guidelines, we want to answer as clearly and as thoughtfully as possible, __what is the ineffable quality of this setting__?
-What is the property of the setting which makes one to come back to it and study it?
+Now, with consideration of everything we have covered so far -- of a timeline and elements built upon it, using established themes and narratives as guidelines, -- we want to answer as clearly, as precisely, and as thoughtfully as possible: what is the __ineffable quality of this setting -- its property, -- which provides it its staying power and a lingering capacity to captivate__?

 Cradle is presented through Isoran perspective, as the greatest wonder of their world, and then as an extreme, an engineering marvel one civilization is willing to go in order to achieve what Rebis theory proposes, while for the protagonist knight, - the player, - Cradle encompasses the world, as it is the only planet with its in-universe context experienced through the medium of the game.